-- participating in athletics or other school activities.
-Brook Hill is not liable for students who remain on campus after school hours. - 3.
+- 1. Middle School students may not be dropped off prior to 7:30 a.m.
+Brook Hill is not liable for students who arrive on campus before school hours. - 2.
 When a student needs to depart from school early for an appointment, the parent must send a note, email or call the Attendance Office as early in the day as possible.
 Students will need to sign out in the Attendance Office.
-Students are responsible for missed work when leaving early. - 4.
-Upon arrival, students may not miss any class, assembly, chapel, pep rally, lunch or any other scheduled event for any reason without prior administrative approval. - 5.
+Students are responsible for missed work when leaving early. - 3.
+Upon arrival, students may not miss any class, assembly, chapel, pep rally, lunch or any other scheduled event for any reason without prior administrative approval. - 4.
 Students skipping classes/activities will face disciplinary action.
-Any missed classwork due to skipping will result in a zero, including tests, quizzes, and labs. - 6.
-If students become ill during the day, they are to get permission from their teacher and report to the clinic where the nurse will contact the parent to determine if it is necessary for the student to go home early. - Please note the section below entitled "Pre-Approved Absences" for guidelines that govern students requesting to miss school for enrichment or educational purposes.
+Any missed classwork due to skipping will result in a zero, including tests, quizzes, and labs. - 5.
+If students become ill during the day, they are to get permission from their teacher and report to the clinic where the nurse will contact the parent to determine if it is necessary for the student to go home early. - 6.
+Please note the section below entitled "Pre-Approved Absences" for guidelines that govern students requesting to miss school for enrichment or educational purposes.
 Pre-approved absences require an email be sent to the campus principal stating the enrichment opportunity and requesting approval.
 This should be done in a timely manner, so as to inform teachers and staff.